MikeAvgeros/fitz-composer/README.md

     -   The main colours used are charcoal, yellow, off-white and gray.

-    -   Charcoal is used for the background as I felt made the website look 'cooler'.
+    -   Charcoal is used for the background as it was requested by the site Owner.

-    -   Gray is used for foreground elements as it creates an contrast with charcoal.
+    -   Gray is used on foreground elements as it creates a nice contrast with charcoal.

-    -   Yellow is used for all the titles and headings.
+    -   Yellow is used for all of the titles and headings as it adds emphasis in contrast witht the charcoal.

-    -   Off-white is used for main text and subtitles.
+    -   Off-white is used for main text and subtitles as it makes it easily readable.

 -   ### Typography

-    -   I have used google fonts to import the fonts for the website.
+    -   I have used [Google Fonts](https://fonts.google.com/) to import the fonts for the website.

-    -   The fonts used are Raleway and Lato and the weight is 400 (Regular).
+    -   The fonts that I imported are Raleway and Lato and the weight is 400 (Regular).

     -   The Raleway font is used for the headings of each page/section.

     -   The Lato font is used for paragraphs and descriptions.

-    -   Sans Serif is used as the fallback font for both font options in case they aren't being imported into the site correctly.
+    -   Sans Serif is used as the fallback font in case Raleway or Lato aren't being imported into the site correctly.

     -   I am using fluid font sizes that grow together with the viewport width.
-This is achieved by using the clamp attribute and for the min and desired values, I am using a combination of rem units with the viewport width unit.
+This is achieved by using the clamp attribute and setting a fixed min and max size and a fluid desired size with the help of the viewport width unit (vw).

-    -   I have created 5 font sizes that are being shared by all the text elements in the site depending on their importance.
+    -   I have created 5 font sizes from XL to XS that are being shared by all the text elements in the site depending on their importance.

 -   ### Images

-    -   Most of the images were provided by the site's owner.
+    -   Most of the images were provided by the site's Owner.

-    -   I have used unsplash to source some additional images for the website.
+    -   I have used [Unsplash](https://unsplash.com/) to source some additional images for the landing page and services section.
 You can find more information on the Credit section.

 -   ### Icons

-    -   I have used fontawesome to source all the icons used on the website.
+    -   I have used [fontawesome](https://fontawesome.com/) to source all the icons used thoughout the website.

 -   ### Structure & Layout

-    -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier and effective navigation.
+    -   Due to the simplicity and nature of the project, I decided to create a single-page scrolling website as it created a smoother user-experience with an easier and more effective navigation.

     -   CSS grid was used to structure the website as it allowed me to easily place all the elements in the page and make them fully responsive without the use of bootstrap.

-    -   I originally created a 16-column grid, which works similar to bootstrap but since the project is simple without too many elements, I decided to use the grid-template-areas attribute which is based on my wireframes.
+    -   I originally created a 16-column grid, which works similar to Bootstrap but since the project is simple without too many elements, I decided to use the grid-template-areas attribute which is based on my wireframes' layout.

-    -   The Work and Services pages fully take advantage of grid's autofit functionality.
+    -   The Work and Services pages fully take advantage of the grid's autofit functionality as the containers are being added into the same row depending on the available size of the viewport width.

 # Features